 - Test for setting in the same way as for jam, then pour the jelly into the sterilised jars and cover tightly.

-- SOFT – berries, strawberries, red currants, grapes, plums
+Soft Fruit – berries, strawberries, red currants, grapes and plums

-- FIRM – apples, guavas, crab-apples, pineapples, feijoas, tamarillos
+Firm Fruit – apples, guavas, crab-apples, pineapples, feijoas and tamarillos

 For each 1.5kg of fruit you should use: